 This is a great opportunity to study accounting software as a short course or as part of a series of courses alongside the Access Award in Bookkeeping, the Access Award in Accounting Software and the Foundation Certificate in Bookkeeping.
 These courses can be studied back-to-back over a year or alternatively individual courses can be taken based on what you want.

-With this AAT qualification, you can build on your knowledge of accounting software packages from the Level 1 Access Award in Accounting Software.
+With this AAT qualification, you can build on your knowledge of accounting software packages from the Level 1 Access Award in Accounting Software - or you can enter at this level if you already have previous knowledge.
 You will learn practical skills, including using accounting software, entering accounting transactions and producing a range of reports.